cldf/cookbook/docs/sql_tutorial.md

 also needs to be support for "transactions" - i.e. a way to specify a set of SQL queries that must be guaranteed to operate on a consistent state of the database, undisturbed by modifications by other clients.

-In the context of CLDF datasets we are only interested in "Data Query Language" part of SQL, and treat databases basically as read-only data stores.
+In the context of CLDF datasets we are only interested in the "Data Query Language" part of SQL, and treat databases basically as read-only data stores.